GSS-FED/vital-ui-kit-react/CONTRIBUTING.md

 ### Build and Publish

-We use [rollup](https://github.com/rollup/rollup) for bundling packages to minfy js.

 Run `yarn run build` will handle all process.

 We follow [semantic versioning](https://semver.org/) and publish via `lerna`.
 Run `yarn run publish` and beware it should be stable in `master` branch.